 Israel sees new US poise, including military, to curb Iran

-JERUSALEM, Dec 18 (Reuters) - U.S.-led efforts to curb Iran's nuclear programme have resumed since President Barack Obama's re-election and include preparation for possible military action, a senior Israeli official said on Tuesday.
+JERUSALEM (Reuters) - U.S.-led efforts to curb Iran's nuclear program have resumed since President Barack Obama's re-election and include preparation for possible military action, a senior Israeli official said on Tuesday.

 The remarks by Vice Prime Minister Moshe Yaalon suggested cautious optimism at prospects for an international resolution to the decade-old standoff with Tehran, though Israel says it remains ready to attack its arch-foe alone as a last resort.

 Israeli Prime Minister Benjamin Netanyahu has set out a mid-2013 "red line" for tackling Iran's uranium enrichment project.
-The West says this programme is aimed at developing the means to build atomic bombs.
-Tehran denies this, saying it is enriching uranium solely for civilian energy.
+The West says this program is aimed at developing the means to build atomic bombs.
+Tehran denies this, saying it is enriching uranium solely for peaceful civilian uses.

 "And indeed it has been renewed," he said.

-He cited contacts among the United States, Russia, France, China, Britain and Germany and Iran about holding new nuclear negotiations, ongoing sanctions against Iran, "and preparations, mainly American for now, for the possibility that military force will have to be used".
-He did not elaborate.
+He cited contacts among the six world powers - the United States, Russia, France, China, Britain and Germany - and Iran about holding new nuclear negotiations, ongoing sanctions against Iran, "and preparations, mainly American for now, for the possibility that military force will have to be used".

-The P5+1 powers said last week they hoped soon to agree with Iran on when and where to meet.
-There have been suggestions it could happen this month, though January now seems more likely, Western officials say.
+The powers said last week they hoped soon to agree with Iran soon on when and where to meet.
+There have been suggestions it could happen this month, though January now seems more likely.

 ZONE OF IMMUNITY

-On Monday, Barak reiterated Israel's determination to deny Iran the capability to make a nuclear weapon.
+On Monday, Barak reiterated Israel's determination to deny Iran the capability to make a bomb.
 Israel, widely assumed to have the Middle East's only atomic arsenal, sees a nuclear-armed Iran as a mortal threat.

 The prospect of unilateral Israeli air strikes, and ensuing retaliation by Iran, a big oil exporter, and its Islamist guerrilla allies in Lebanon and Gaza, worries world powers, in part because it could destabilize a fragile global economy.

-Speaking to Jewish leaders in New York, Barak acknowledged the limitations of Israel's military against Iran's distant, dispersed and well-defended nuclear facilities.
+Speaking to Jewish leaders in New York, Barak acknowledged the limitations of Israeli forces against Iran's distant, dispersed and well-defended nuclear facilities.